maxbiostat/Computational_Statistics/annotated_bibliography.md

 3. [Maximum Likelihood from Incomplete Data via the EM Algorithm (1977)](http://web.mit.edu/6.435/www/Dempster77.pdf).
 In this seminal paper, Dempster, Laird and Rubin introduce the Expectation-Maximisation (EM) algorithm to obtain maximum likelihood estimates in models with latent variables and other missing data situations.

 4. [Optimization by Simulated Annealing (1983)](https://science.sciencemag.org/content/sci/220/4598/671.full.pdf?casa_token=l4X_4ng3VyEAAAAA:JQwegbBrAsM8upy2ri9fM5fL80C27ZOaV-T3ZN845y0O0rlRMWH46u90xGZEet5M3p7bKarfiU1Yy1o).
 Scott Kirkpatrick and colaborators are one of the many groups credited with the invention of the simulated annealing (SA) method.
-This paper showcases the application of SA to the famou(usly) NP-hard travelling salesman problem.
+This paper showcases the application of SA to the famous(ly) NP-hard travelling salesman problem.

 5. [Stochastic Relaxation, Gibbs Distributions, and the Bayesian Restoration of Images (1984)](http://www.cis.jhu.edu/publications/papers_in_database/GEMAN/GemanPAMI84.pdf).
 The famous Gibbs sampler was conceived by the Geman brothers in a situation where sampling from the whole target was a nightmare, but sampling from each conditional distribution was relatively easy.
 One of the working horses of computational statistics to this day.